anishsingh20/Power-of-AI/README.md

 # Power-of-AI
-This repository contains useful tools to maximise your day to day productivity using AI and latest tools available in the market
+This repository contains valuable tools to maximize your day-to-day productivity using AI and the latest tools available in the market.

 ### Tools